rapid7/insightconnect-plugins/sentry/help.md

 ## Troubleshooting

-Make sure that you are using the correct Auth Token (for all actions) and DSN configuration (for submitting an event).
+Make sure that you are using the correct Auth Token (for all actions) and DNS configuration (for submitting an event).
-DNS configuration can be found at https://sentry.io/settings/{organization_slug}/{project_slug}/keys/ by replacing {organization_slug} and {project_slug} with the appropriate values for your organization and project.
-Auth Tokens can be found [here](https://sentry.io/settings/account/api/auth-tokens/).
+DNS configuration and Auth Tokens can be managed in your Sentry.io account settings.

 # Version History